-9While we do have information on readers' Internet use within more narrow time spans for recent years, only quarterly use data are available for the entire time span of 1998 to 2010 that we consider.
+Table 2 contains summary statistics on reader characteristics.
+On average, 40% of readers are men, although the extreme values show considerable divergence, with some magazines being read almost exclusively by either gender.
+A slight plurality of readers are "prime age," as advertisers call people aged more narrow time spans for recent years, only quarterly use data are available for the entire time span of 1998 to 2010 that we consider.
 Based on the data that we have, the correlation of Internet use across various time spans is very high.